Robinpig/Note/docs/CS/DB/Redis/persist.md

 From now on, every time Redis receives a command that changes the dataset (e.g. `SET`) it will append it to the AOF.
 When you restart Redis it will re-play the AOF to rebuild the state like [binlog](/docs/CS/DB/MySQL/binlog.md) in MySQL

-### How durable is the append only file?
+Since Redis 7.0.0, Redis uses a multi part AOF mechanism.
+That is, the original single AOF file is split into base file (at most one) and incremental files (there may be more than one).
+The base file represents an initial (RDB or AOF format) snapshot of the data present when the AOF is rewritten.
+The incremental files contains incremental changes since the last base AOF file was created.
+All these files are put in a separate directory and are tracked by a manifest file.

 You can configure how many times Redis will `fsync` data on disk.
 There are three options:

 - `appendfsync always`: `fsync` every time new commands are appended to the AOF.
 Very very slow, very safe.
   Note that the commands are apended to the AOF after a batch of commands from multiple clients or a pipeline are executed, so it means a single write and a single fsync (before sending the replies).